-- Video submission: 15 minutes max. and no larger than 200 MB, or sent as a youtube/vimeo link.
+- Video submission: 15 minutes max. and no larger than 1 GB, or sent as a youtube/vimeo link.

+Please note: Due to the limitations imposed by COVID-19, we will not be accepting hard-copy paper submissions this year.
 Please advise us of any accommodations needed to ensure you can access and complete the submissions process.
-For questions or help with your application please contact Programming Director, Abedar Kamgari, at firstname.lastname@example.org or 905-529-3355.
+For questions or help with your application please contact Programming Assistant, Kristina Durka, at email@example.com or leave a message at 905-529-3355.

 Can my application be reviewed before I submit it?

-Due to the high volume of submissions we receive, unfortunately we can’t offer to review applications.
+Due to the high volume of submissions we receive, unfortunately we can't offer to review applications.
 However, our staff are always available to answer your questions.
-Please don’t hesitate to call or email us.
-We also host drop-in sessions in December and January where applicants can receive one-on-one help on their in-progress applications.
+Please don't hesitate to email or call us at any time.
+We also host occasionally host Submission Cafés, which are drop-in sessions where applicants can receive one-on-one help on their in-progress applications on a first come, first served basis.
 Everyone is welcome to attend these sessions to get feedback and tips on their application.
-First-come, first-served.

 Do the images included in my application need to be of the works proposed for the exhibition?